 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

 You're probably already aware of this - but it bears repeating: the Nissan LEAF is the world's best selling electric vehicle.
 You might think that would equate to sales in their tens of millions.
 Actually, the truth is that following its launch back in 2010 and throughout a production life that lasted nearly eight years, the first generation version of this battery-powered Nissan shifted 283,000 units.
 Worldwide.
 So we really aren't talking massive numbers here.
 That says less about the LEAF - a design we've always thoroughly respected - and more about the slow global take-up of battery-powered cars, which continues to lag behind industry predictions.
 Mostly, that's been because of the restrictions that fully battery-powered vehicles put on driving range, though that's something that's changing as automotive electric technology changes.
 It's certainly developed enough to make this second generation LEAF well worth another look if you couldn't quite justify the purchase of its predecessor.
 Particularly in this latest form.

 Nissan wants to tell us about the more appealing 'Canto' sound the latest version of this model makes.
 But here we're going to start by dealing quickly with the first thing you'll want to know about: driving range.
 We remember vividly setting off in the first generation LEAF model back in 2010 and struggling to get much more than 60-70 miles out of it between charges.
 With this second generation design, Nissan claims a homologated WLTP driving range of 168 miles from the standard 40kWh model - or 239 miles (WLTP) from the alternative 'e+' version with its 62kWh battery.
-Even if you think in terms of a 'real world' driving range being about two-thirds of those total figures (which is our experience anyway), you can't deny that these readings represent an impressive improvement, representing a 50% increase over the final version of the previous model.
-The 40kWh lithium-ion battery that virtually all LEAF models use is larger this time round (the previous generation car had a 30kWh battery) but the unit is no larger in terms of actual size.
-It produces 110kW (which equates to 148bhp), which significantly improves on the previous model's figures of 80kW / 108bhp.
-That means pulling power's up too - a rise to 320Nm - making the LEAF feel even faster from a standing start: Nissan say that the 0-62mph time is about 9.8s.
-Previously with LEAF models, the amount of retardation you got when lifting off the throttle meant that the brake pedal was something you rarely needed to use.
-This time round, you'll hardly need it at all thanks to 'e-Pedal' technology that can bring the car to a complete stop when you come off the accelerator.
+Even if you think in terms of a 'real world' driving range being about two-thirds of those total figures (which is our experience anyway), you can't deny that these readings represent an impressive improvement, representing a 50% increase over the final version of the original generation model.
+The 40kWh lithium-ion battery that virtually all LEAF models still use produces 110kW (which equates to 148bhp) and 320Nm of torque - making the LEAF feel quite fast from a standing start: Nissan say that the 0-62mph time is about 9.8s.
+In the past with LEAF models, the amount of retardation you got when lifting off the throttle meant that the brake pedal was something you rarely needed to use.
+With this second generation model, you'll hardly need it at all thanks to 'e-Pedal' technology that can bring the car to a complete stop when you come off the accelerator.
 The key news here though is that the larger 62kWh battery 'e+' version of this car has now been priced much more accessibly - and this uprated model's longer 239 mile driving range could be key in convincing potential buyers who might otherwise be swayed by longer-running EV rivals in this segment.

 By Jonathan Crouch

-If you're looking for a new Nissan Leaf 110kW Tekna 40kWh 5dr Auto Electric Hatchback for sale, you've come to the right place.
-At Bristol Street Motors we don't just have the best Nissan Leaf 110kW Tekna 40kWh 5dr Auto Electric Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new Nissan LEAF 110kW Tekna 40kWh 5dr Auto Electric Hatchback for sale, you've come to the right place.
+At Bristol Street Motors we don't just have the best Nissan LEAF 110kW Tekna 40kWh 5dr Auto Electric Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.